pkestene/minifmm/README.md

 # MiniFMM

-This mini-app implements the Fast Multipole Method to solvet the Laplace equation in 3D using spherical coordinates.
+This mini-app implements the Fast Multipole Method to solve the Laplace equation in 3D using spherical coordinates.
 The method outputs the gravitational acceleration and potential for all particles in the input.

 It was originally designed as a benchmark for task-parallel frameworks/implementations.
 The mini-app is suited to task-parallelism as it uses the Dual Tree-Traversal method to either approximate or calculate directly the particle forces in a system.